Online form. Deadline for annual year 2021-2022: September 30, 2020

-If you would like to see an example of a successful proposal, please contact Ashley Dayhuff (firstname.lastname@example.org).
+If you would like to see an example of a successful proposal, please contact Becky Wallace (email@example.com).

 Fisher Fellowship Application Purpose: One faculty member per academic year may receive the designation of "Fisher Fellow."
 The Fellow is granted a one-semester paid leave to work on a scholarly, creative, teaching, or curricular project.
 In addition to the regular salary, he or she shall receive a $5000 stipend as well as $1000 for project expenses.

 Only tenured faculty members may apply for a Fisher Fellowship.
 In addition, the fellowship semester must fall more than one academic year before or after a leave.
-This award may not be held concurrently or in conjunction with a University Professorship, a Distinguished Professorship, or a Fisher Course Reassignment.
+A Fisher Fellowship may not be held concurrently or in conjunction with an award that carries a course reassignment.
 For more information about eligibility, please see "Faculty Categories and Eligibility for Funding."

 Expectations & Rules: